Perl Packaging Guidelines

 Examples:

-perl-Archive-Zip(Archive-Zipis the CPAN distribution name) -
+perl-Archive-Zip(Archive-Zipis the CPAN distribution name).perl-Cache-Cache(Cache-Cacheis the CPAN distribution name).

 License Tag